finos/SymphonyElectron/docs/development/DEV_SETUP.md

 #### Notes
 - C++ tools are required to recompile node modules
 - Dot NET/C# tools required to compile screen-snippet module
 - Open 'Developer Command Prompt for VS2015'.
-This sets paths to visual studio build tools
+This sets paths to visual studio build tools.
-- Advanced installer is required to create msi installer
+- The advanced installer is required to create msi installer

 ### Mac
 - Xcode command line tools.
-Or better, XCode latest version
+Or better, Xcode latest version
 - NodeJS version >= 12.x.y (corresponds to electron 9.x.y)
 - [Sudre Packages](http://s.sudre.free.fr/Software/Packages/about.html)

 #### Notes
 - Ensure you have accepted the XCode license agreement
-- Sudre packages is used to create a .pkg installer file
+- We use Sudre packages to create a .pkg installer file

 ## Run demo:
 - npm install